Madagascar Ultimate Adventure

 12 Years

-£ 2890
+£ 2495

 Biking, Hiking, Trekking And Wildlife

 A great mix of wildlife and adventure as you discover some of Madagascar’s Southern rivers, forests & mountains.
-With a mixture of camping and lodges – you’ll explore on foot, by canoe, train, bike and car, spotting lemurs and meeting locals.
+With a mixture of camping and lodges – you’ll explore on foot, by canoe, bike and car, spotting lemurs and meeting locals.
 Madagascar is a one-off; there is no other place like it.
 Its landscapes, animals and plants are simply fantastic!

 We will see much of the unique flora and fauna of Eastern Madagascar on this great tour.
-As part of our commitment to responsible travel and in conjunction with Woodstock.org we finance a tree nursery and orchard in Italavina – which is a long term reforestation project.

-Based on 4 pax (Single supplement £300).
-Excludes international flights.
+12 Day trip Based on 4 pax (Single supplement £500).

 DISCOVER MORE ABOUT MADAGASCAR